 For many individuals, working with a financial professional can prove beneficial.
-Especially, if one lacks the knowledge, interest, and/or time (collectively, “KIT”), to manage his or her financial life on his or her own.
+Especially if one lacks the knowledge, interest, and/or time (collectively, “KIT”), to manage his or her financial life on his or her own.
 However, if you want to work with a financial adviser, deciding who to work with is hard.
-After all, it can be difficult to not only find someone with the right qualifications and experience but also to find someone you are comfortable working with on both a personal and professional level.
+After all, it can be difficult to find someone with the right qualifications and experience.
+Plus, you should strive to find someone you are comfortable working with on both a personal and professional level.

-The decision is made even more challenging because different types of professionals are held to different standards when it comes to providing advice or recommending products or investments.
-The related regulations are also in flux, complicating matters even more.
+Different types of professionals are held to different standards when it comes to providing advice or recommending products or investments.
+This makes it harder to decide who to work with.
+The related regulations remain in flux, complicating matters even more.
 Credentials also vary from individual to individual and firm to firm.

-The SEC’s Top Tips for Selecting a Financial Professional is a good guide.
+The SEC’s Top Tips for Selecting a Financial Professional represents a good guide.
 Read on for more helpful information.

 The Fiduciary Standard

-The rules are largely laid out in the Investment Company Act of 1940 (The 40 Act).
+The rules are laid out in the Investment Company Act of 1940 (The 40 Act).
 The 40 Act was created to establish and integrate a more stable financial market regulatory framework following the market crash.
 It was preceded by the Securities Act of 1933, which focused on greater transparency for investors.
 The 40 Act focuses primarily on the regulatory framework for retail investment products.
-These rules were put in place in an effort to crack down on much of the investment advising abuses that occurred during the booming 1920s.
+These rules were established to try and crack down on much of the investment advising abuses that occurred during the booming 1920s.
 These rules were instituted to create a distinction between salespeople who were brokers, and those who formally provided ongoing investment advice for compensation.

 Suitability

-On the other hand, brokers are regulated by the Financial Industry Regulatory Authority (FINRA), which is the securities industry’s self-regulatory body.
+On the other hand, the Financial Industry Regulatory Authority (FINRA), the securities industry’s self-regulatory body regulates brokers.
 Brokers must provide what the agency characterizes as “suitable” investment advice.
-The suitability standard is much less stringent than the fiduciary standard.
-A broker only needs to recommend investments that are suitable for his clients.
-A broker can recommend a financial product that compensates him the best as long as it is suitable for the client.
+Unlike fiduciary advisers, brokers only need to recommend investments that are ‘suitable’—even if they come with higher fees or commissions that benefit them more than you.

 Dual Registration